Athena Manoukian

-Athena Manoukian (Αθηνά Μανουκιάν /el/; Աթենա Մանուկյան /hy/; born 22 June 1994) is a Greek singer and songwriter.
+Athena Manoukian (Αθηνά Μανουκιάν /el/; Աթենա Մանուկյան /hy/; born 22 May 1994) is a Greek singer and songwriter.
 She was set to represent Armenia in the Eurovision Song Contest 2020 with the song "Chains on You" prior to the contest's cancellation.

 Early life and career

-Manoukian was born on 22 June 1994 in Athens, Greece, to Armenian parents.
+Athena Manoukian was born on 22 May 1994 in Athens to a Greek mother and a Greek father of Armenian origin.
 Her first experience in the music industry was in 2007, when she participated in and won first prize at a talent contest called "This Is What's Missing", a television program of the Greek channel Alpha TV.
 A year later, in 2008, she participated in the Greek national selection for the Junior Eurovision Song Contest 2008 with the song To Fili Tis Aphroditis.
 In 2011, Manoukian released her first single named Party Like A Freak.
 Following the success of Party Like A Freak, which was nominated twice for winning an award at the MAD Video Music Awards, in 2012 she released a follow-up single I Surrender.
 She added a new song to her music discography a few months later named Na Les Pos M' agapas.
 Manoukian also received a Gold Disc for Party Like A Freak, I Surrender and Na Les Pos M'agapas.

 In 2014, Manoukian released the single XO, published by Warner/Chappell and Max Music Scandinavia.
 The track was recorded in Sweden, Stockholm, and its music video was shot in Australia, Sydney.
 She reached number 1 in charts and won the Armenian Pulse Awards competition for Best Song In English.
 In 2017, Manoukian wrote the music and lyrics for Palia Mou Agapi, performed by Helena Paparizou.

 In 2018, Manoukian performed an audition on the UK version of The X Factor.

 She was also being discussed to represent Armenia in Eurovision Song Contest, particularly in 2015 and 2016.
 She expressed a desire to compete in Eurovision for either Armenia, Greece, or Cyprus.
 She won Depi Evratesil 2020, the third season of the Armenian national selection and was supposed to represent Armenia in the Eurovision Song Contest 2020 in Rotterdam, The Netherlands with the Hip-Hop and R&B inspired song "Chains on You".
 However this event was cancelled due to the 2019-20 coronavirus pandemic and replaced with Eurovision: Europe Shine a Light and Eurovision Song Celebration, which revealed she would have performed 14th in the second semi final.
 She also appeared on BBC's Newsbeat documentary sending a video message to fans.